 The Ottumwa Police Department encourages all pet owners to be responsible stewards of the animals they keep.
 Dog licensing is the best insurance for getting your dog returned to you in case he or she becomes lost.
 It also lets our officers know if the dog is currently vaccinated against rabies.
 We encourage spaying and neutering as the best solution to controlling the pet over-population.
-Dog licenses can be purchased at the Ottumwa Police Department or City Hall for \$5 (\$10 after February 1st) or at local Vet Clinics for \$7. (\$12 after February 1st).
+Dog licenses can be purchased at the Ottumwa Police Department and City Hall for \$5 or \$15 if the dog is not spayed or neutered.
+After January 31st, there is a \$5 penalty.
+Local Vet Clinics charge \$7 or \$17 if the dog is not spayed or neutered.
+After January 31st, there is also a \$5 penalty.

-In 2015, a total of 257 animals were impounded by the Ottumwa Police Department.
+In 2016, a total of 246 animals were impounded by the Ottumwa Police Department.

-Code Changes for Chickens & Rabbits
+Chickens & Rabbits